Book Now

 WHEELS IN MOTION

-There are many cogs in the wheel of a Wednesday and, if you have been on one of our site tours, you will know that our private station is about 60 acres in size and we have nearly 10 different departments that all stoke the fires – or in our case, pump the diesel – of each departure or arrival.
+What better day to describe the goings on at Rovos Rail than a Wednesday in summer as it is busier than any other.
+If you have been on one of our site tours, you will know that our private station is about 60 acres in extent and we have nearly 10 different departments that all stoke the fires of each departure and arrival.

-On Hump Day, we typically have two trains arriving back, one from Cape Town and the other either from Durban or Victoria Falls.
-Sometimes we have another train departing for Cape Town, too.
-This means that two train sets full of laundry (sheets, pillowcases, towels, facecloths, blankets, duvets, duvet covers, tablecloths, napkins, dressing gowns, slippers, and so on) plus cutlery, crockery, cooking utensils, food, beverages, fire extinguishers, glassware, urns, kettles, and so much more, have to be removed from the train and counted back into stock.
-It also means that all of the above has to be counted out for the afternoon’s departing train.
+On a Wednesday, we typically have two trains arriving back from Cape Town and Durban or Victoria Falls, and sometimes another train departing for Cape Town.
+This means that two train sets full of laundry from sheets to napkins plus cutlery, crockery, cooking utensils, urns, glassware, amenities, food, beverages, fire extinguishers, and so much more, have to be removed from the train and counted back into stock – and it all has to be counted out for the afternoon’s departing train, cleaned, pressed and in working order.
 All of this is executed with military precision by management and their teams.
+To hear the odd shouting match is not unheard of – especially on those really hot Pretoria days when temperatures can soar to 35°C – so to see young rooming girls scurrying away as a result makes all of the long-standing staff, who are now safely ensconced in office roles, smile at the memories.